 If you want transparent, clearly priced malware protection:

 ESET Internet Security is an excellent choice if you want an antivirus with lots of features that doesn’t have nasty hiked-up renewal costs.

 ESET has a great range of features but its malware detection isn’t quite as good as that of Microsoft Defender, which is free.
 Trend Micro Internet Security’s equivalent subscription costs the same but scored higher in recent protection tests.

-ESET’s product is generally reliable, unobtrusive, clearly priced and provides all the features you’d want from an anti-malware suite.
-Trend Micro Internet Security and our benchmark Microsoft Defender have been a little more accurate in recent tests, but this is nonetheless a solid choice if you want or need to pay for malware protection.
+Eset Internet Security is generally reliable, unobtrusive, clearly priced and provides all the features you’d want from an anti-malware suite.
+Trend Micro Internet Security and our benchmark Microsoft Defender have been a little more accurate in recent tests, but this is nonetheless a solid choice if you want to pay for malware protection.

 How we test

 We use every antivirus suite ourselves so we can check out their various features, from scanning options to integrated extras such as parental controls.